सिंही

 She is the last companion before the becoming.
 She tells the young lioness about the source beneath the source.

-The original mantra. — Coming soon.
+The original mantra.

 Siṃhī meets no one.
 There is no companion, no frame story, no embedded tale.
 After twelve encounters — the thirteenth book has no companion.

-She is the story — Coming soon.
+She is the story — All of it.